 Be More Chill: From Broadway to the West End

-After delighting Broadway audiences earlier this year, the geeky, feel-good musical Be More Chill will receive its London premiere at The Other Palace in 2020.
+After delighting Broadway audiences earlier this year, the geeky, feel-good musical Be More Chill has received its London premiere at The Other Palace.
 Following a New Jersey teenager who just wants to be popular, it’s a musical centred around social media likes and teenage angst with schoolkids just trying to be liked.
-With a critically-acclaimed score, book your tickets now for Broadway’s newest cult phenomenon as the original and hilarious show Be More Chill opens in London next year.
+With a critically-acclaimed score, book your Be More Chill tickets now for Broadway’s newest cult phenomenon.

 Be More Chill at The Other Palace